finerbrighterlighter/myanmar_covid19/README.md

 Although in confirmation of COVID19 in Myanmar, Ministry of Health and Sports make announcement on their facebook page at 20:00 MMT (UTC+6:30), with minimum data and travel history, albeit not enough. <br>
 Reference links for announcements can be seen in **MOHS_announcement** folder. <br>

-As of 4/4/2020, [this MOHS webpage](https://mohs.gov.mm/Main/content/publication/2019-ncov) uploads Situation Reports, albeit a few days late with detailed informations in..... wait for it......
-PDF.
+As of 4/4/2020, [this MOHS webpage](https://mohs.gov.mm/Main/content/publication/2019-ncov) uploads Situation Reports, albeit a few days late with detailed informations in<br> .....<br>  wait for it<br> ......<br>  PDF.
 I mean, of course, they aim these for general public, not the data scientists.
 But then they publish in English. <br>

 Instead, here is [an awesome collection](https://github.com/nyanlynntherazi/awesome-myanmar-covid19-resources) of resources, that are made by a bunch of volunteers, tech enthusiastics and non government entities.